top of page

 1

 Allegan book p.
 44. Photo unavailable.
-In 1952 there were no students enrolled
+In 1952, no students were enrolled

 Allegan